 2017 was the official Year of Sustainable Tourism for Development #IY2017

-It was also the year that Earth Changers launched, handily and we exist to promote and support the best sustainable tourism for development and grow awareness of tourism's contribution to sustainability.
+It was also the year that Earth Changers launched, handily as we exist to promote and support the best sustainable tourism for development and grow awareness of tourism's contribution to sustainability.
 But what does that really mean?